Considering a ground-floor apartment? Here's what you need to know

 Will you need to be more concerned about break-ins?

 Probably.
-In smaller buildings (especially walk-ups), the ground-floor or basement-level apartments are often home to the super, so it’s possible that delivery people and new tenants might ring your bell under the assumption that you’re there to let them in or help them in case of emergency.
+In smaller buildings (especially walk-ups), the ground-floor or basement-level apartments are often home to the super, so delivery people and new tenants might ring your bell under the assumption that you’re there to let them in or help them in case of emergency.

-This can be mitigated by clearly labeling your buzzer and mailbox.
+This nuisance can be mitigated by clearly labeling your buzzer and mailbox.

 Will a ground-floor unit be noisier?

 Generally speaking, sure.
-You are closer to the action than a higher floor unit.
+You are closer to the action than a unit on a higher floor.

-How much so depends on where your apartment is located within the building.
-Are you close to the entrance?
-If so, you may hear the building’s front door open and close each time someone enters or exits.
-If it's close to the elevator, you may hear it ding every time it opens—and be privy to people’s conversations as they wait around for it to arrive.
-Of course, this is more of a concern in a building where the ground-floor unit opens into the lobby, rather than the street.
+This, of course, depends on the location of your apartment within the building.
+Are you near the entrance?
+If so, you may hear the building’s front door open and close each time someone comes or goes.
+If it's near the elevator, you may hear it ding every time it opens—and be privy to people’s conversations as they wait around for it to arrive—especially if your own door leads to the lobby.

 Should you be worried about flooding?

-Unfortunately, storms in recent years have caused major flooding in ground-level homes across the boroughs, as well as in amenity spaces that are often put sub-level where apartments aren't zoned to occupy.
+Unfortunately, storms in recent years have caused significant flooding in ground-level properties across the boroughs, as well as in amenity spaces that are often located on the sub-level, which aren't zoned for occupancy.

-Many new construction condo buildings now have plans to mitigate potential flooding, but not all developers put enough thought into worst-case scenarios during the building process.
+Many new-construction condo buildings now have plans to mitigate potential flooding; however, not all developers put enough thought into worst-case scenarios during the construction process.
 If you’re buying a property that is partially under grade, you should inquire as to whether there’s a plan in place for torrential downpours.

 Are the prices actually lower?

-The short answer is: Yes, but...multiple factors are at play (as with all things real estate).
+The short answer is: Sure, but multiple factors are at play (as with all things in real estate).

 Besides price, are there any other pros?

-Definitely.
-Plenty of New Yorkers eschew larger buildings with doormen and elevators but find themselves no longer willing or able to bound up three flights of stairs, whether due to mobility issues or because of strollers.
-Dog owners also appreciate the convenience of popping in and out.
+Indeed, plenty of New Yorkers eschew larger buildings with door attendants and elevators but find themselves no longer willing or able to bound up three flights, whether due to mobility issues or the need to carry strollers.
+Dog owners also appreciate the convenience of popping in and out for walks—and avoiding neighbors who don't enjoy sharing a small elevator with your four-legged family members.

-And at least when it comes to the lower level of a multi-family brownstone, you are often getting the most desirable spaces.
-"As the place where visitors were received, the parlor floor has the highest ceilings and the most original character," Kaplan says.
+And at least when it comes to the lower (parlor) level of a multi-family brownstone, which is the space where visitors were once received, you are often getting the highest ceilings and the most original character.

 What’s the deal with maisonettes?

-If the ground-level unit you’re looking at has been dubbed a “maisonette,” it will come with a heftier price tag.
-Such units typically have their own private street entrances (affording you more peace and privacy than most ground-floor units) and multiple floors.
+A ground-level unit that has been dubbed a “maisonette” typically has its own private street entrances, affording you more peace and privacy than most ground-floor units, and multiple floors.
+These residences also often have outdoor spaces.

 —Earlier versions of this article contained reporting and writing by Leah Hochbaum Rosner.